mboynes/post-type-icons/readme.txt

 === Post Type Icons ===
 Contributors: mboynes
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5ANKZEUN8MR7W
-Tags: custom post type, custom post types, icons, pizzazz Requires at least: 3.6
+Tags: custom post type, custom post types, icons, font-awesome, pizzazz, ui Requires at least: 3.6
 Tested up to: 3.6
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Quickly and easily add icons to your custom post types.
-Built for the new dashboard design that should come out with 3.7 (you can use the [MP6 Plugin](http://wordpress.org/plugins/mp6/) until then).
+Built for the new dashboard design that should come out with 3.7.

 == Description ==

 Does the pushpin not describe your custom post type?
 Here are 361 more icons to choose from.
 Icons are the GPL-compatible [Font Awesome Icons](http://fontawesome.io/).
+This is built for the new admin design that should debut with 3.7 (you can use the [MP6 Plugin](http://wordpress.org/plugins/mp6/) until then).

 This is the same icon features that comes with [SuperCPT](http://wordpress.org/plugins/super-cpt/), but pulled out of the plugin for those crazy birds who don't use it.